WayScience/waysciencelab.com/_posts/2023-08-04-illumsteps.md

 My answer is unfortunately no at this time.

-I have a few small problems for why I am not going to use it over CellProfiler for my traditional image-based analysis projects:
+I have identified a few limitations that influenced why I am not going to use it over CellProfiler for my traditional image-based analysis projects:

 1. It is not optimal for running with multiple channels.
 A way around this could be to utilize a Python package called [papermill](https://papermill.readthedocs.io/en/latest/), which allows for running one notebook with different variables through an `sh` file ([here](https://github.com/WayScience/pyroptosis_signature_data_analysis/blob/main/1.Exploratory_Data_Analysis/correlation_run.sh) is an example showing how this is done with two different variables).
 2. There isn't a way to run multiple plates a time (e.g., parallel) with this method, unlike compared to CellProfiler (_wink, wink; will talk about in the next blog_ 😉).
 Being able to run multiple plates at once decreases the computational time, which can be important for some projects.